1. term and form of the advertising contract

 5. quantity contracts and repeat orders

-Quantity contracts are the purchase of specific volumes of advertisements in size (millimetres or 1/1 page or ½ page etc.) or francs during a specified period.
-Repeat orders are orders for advertisements which appear unchanged on dates fixed in advance.
+Quantity contracts are the purchase of specific ad volumes in size (millimeters or 1/1 page or ½ page, etc.) or francs during a specified period.
+Repeat orders are orders for advertisements that appear unchanged on dates set in advance.
 Quantity contracts and repeat orders are generally only permissible for advertisements of a single customer.
-In principle, separate contracts and discount agreements must be concluded for advertisements of the same customer from an economic point of view which appear under different names or for the account of different companies (subsidiaries, etc.).
-Group accounts are reserved and shall be specially agreed; the publisher shall take into account standards customary in the industry.
-In the absence of any other agreement, the term of volume contracts and repeat orders shall commence at the latest on the date of the first insertion.
-It is generally 12 months; in the event of a first insertion by the 15th day of a month, this will be counted.
+Separate contracts and discount agreements must always be concluded for advertisements of the same customer from an economic point of view which appear under different names or for the account of different companies (subsidiaries, etc.).
+Group contracts are reserved and shall be specially agreed; the publisher shall take into account standards customary in the industry.
+In the absence of any other agreement, the term of volume contracts and repeat orders shall commence no later than the date of the first insertion.
+It shall generally be 12 months; in the event of an initial insertion by the 15th day of a month, this shall be counted.

-For each volume contract, the customer is entitled to the tariff-based contract discount (cf. the information in the media data).
-Repeat discounts are granted on orders that contain the number of advertisements (within 12 months) corresponding to the discount conditions.
+For each volume contract, the customer is entitled to the tariff contract discount (cf. the information in the media data).
+Repeat discount is granted on orders that contain the number of advertisements (within 12 months) corresponding to the discount provisions.
 The size may not be changed, texts or subjects only if it is full print material.
-Discount agreements with customers with annual sales bonuses always end with the calendar year.
-The discount, which is based on the contract amount specified when the contract is concluded, may also be adjusted during the term of the contract at the customer's request by specifying a new contract amount.
+Discount agreements with customers with annual sales premium always end with the calendar year.
+The discount, which is based on the contract amount specified at the time the contract is concluded, can also be adjusted during the term of the contract at the customer's request by specifying a new contract amount.
 In the case of gross contracts, the discount or annual sales premium shall be credited after expiry of the discount agreement.
 If the volume of advertisements placed exceeds the intended contract amount within a year, the discount will be calculated on the total volume and the customer will be granted a retroactive discount within the framework of the discount provisions.
-If the volume purchased does not reach the intended closing amount at the end of the term, the customer will receive a subsequent rebate within the framework of the rebate provisions.
-If the customer terminates the contract due to a change in tariffs (cf. Section 15), the customer shall be entitled to the discount corresponding to the quantity actually purchased in accordance with the discount provisions.
+If the volume purchased does not reach the intended closing amount at the end of the term, the customer will receive a rebate retroactive charge within the framework of the rebate provisions.
+In the event of termination by the customer due to changed tariffs (cf. Section 15), the customer shall be entitled to the discount corresponding to the quantity actually purchased in accordance with the discount provisions.

-Delivered material for printed advertisements as well as online templates must comply with the publisher's technical standards (cf. also media data).
+Delivered material for printed advertisements as well as online templates must comply with the publisher's technical standards (cf. also Media Data).
 Transmission is at the risk of the customer.
-The information in the media data or the respective editions shall apply to the advertising deadlines.
-In the case of online placements, the customer undertakes to make the advertisement available to the publisher at the latest on the third working day before the first placement date.
-The customer grants the publisher the rights of use to the content of the advertisements (in particular to the customer's intellectual property and the like), insofar as this is necessary for the fulfilment of the contract.
-The customer further permits the publisher to use, host, cache, route, store, reproduce, modify, display, transmit, distribute and the like the advertising material (including all creative content) to the extent necessary for the performance of the contract.
+The information in the media data or the respective issues shall apply to the advertising deadlines.
+In the case of online placements, the customer undertakes to make the advertisement available to the publisher no later than the third working day before the first placement date.
+The customer grants the publisher the rights of use to the content of the advertisements (in particular to the customer's intellectual property and the like), insofar as this is necessary for the fulfillment of the contract.
+The customer further permits the publisher to use, host, cache, route, store, reproduce, modify, display, transmit, distribute and the like the advertising materials (including all creative content) to the extent necessary to fulfill the contract.
 In particular, the customer agrees that the publisher may feed the advertisements into its own and third-party online services or otherwise publish them and process them for this purpose.
-The publisher may charge the full payment due for the agreed or booked advertisements if the advertisement cannot be placed or cannot be placed properly due to circumstances for which the customer is responsible (including, but not limited to, failure to place the advertisement on time, defective or incorrect labelling or subsequent changes).
+The publisher may charge the full payment due for the agreed or booked advertisements if the advertisement cannot be placed or cannot be placed properly due to circumstances for which the customer is responsible (including, but not limited to, failure to place the advertisement on time, defective or incorrect labeling or subsequent changes).
 Any additional costs incurred may also be charged to the customer.

 The place of performance for both contracting parties is St. Gallen.
-The publisher is authorised to engage auxiliary persons, subcontractors and the like for the fulfilment of the contract.
+The publisher is authorized to engage auxiliary persons, subcontractors and the like for the fulfillment of the contract.
 Advertisements must be clearly recognizable as such by readers and must be distinguishable from the editorial section in design and type.
-The publisher reserves the right to make an additional designation by means of a heading "Advertisement", "Advertisement", "Advertisement" or "Publireportage", the customer declares his agreement to this.
+The publisher reserves the right to make an additional designation by means of a heading "Advertisement", "Anzeige", "Werbung" or "Publireportage", the customer declares his agreement to this.
 The customer agrees that the advertisements printed by the publisher, fed to online services or otherwise published are not freely available to third parties.
 The customer transfers to the publisher the right (but not the obligation) to prohibit any exploitation and processing of these advertisements by unauthorized third parties by the appropriate means.
-Print material without specification is considered as disposable material.
+Printing material without specification is considered as disposable material.
 This may be destroyed after a period of 3 months from the last date of publication.
-The only exception is print material of a permanent nature, which must be expressly marked as "permanent" by the customer on the order to the publisher.
-The return of print material subject to mandatory return shall be effected within 3 months after completion of the order.
+The only exception is printing material of a permanent nature, which must be expressly marked as "permanent" by the customer on the order to the publisher.
+Return of print material subject to mandatory return shall be made within 3 months after completion of the order.
 In the case of paper copies, reimbursement cannot be guaranteed due to the possibility of damage during the printing process.

 10. compliance with the standards and rights of third parties

 Subject to any mandatory legal provisions to the contrary, the customer shall bear sole responsibility for ensuring that an advertisement complies with the applicable legal provisions, third-party rights and any relevant industry association rules.
 The customer alone shall bear responsibility in the event of an infringement of third-party standards and rights.
-If a third party asserts claims against the publisher on the basis of the content of the advertisement, namely on the basis of (alleged) infringement of competition law, intellectual property law, personal rights or data protection law, the customer undertakes to indemnify the publisher against all obligations.
-The indemnification includes, in particular, the assumption of any guarantees, compensation items and the like, as well as all costs and expenses in connection with an out-of-court or judicial dispute (procedural and party costs).
+If a third party asserts claims against the publisher on the basis of the content of the advertisement, namely on the basis of (alleged) infringement of competition, intellectual property, personal rights or data protection rights, the customer undertakes to indemnify the publisher against all obligations.
+The indemnification shall include, in particular, the assumption of any guarantee payments, compensation items and the like, as well as all costs and expenses in connection with an out-of-court or judicial dispute (procedural and party costs).
 At the Publisher's request, the Customer shall either join the proceedings or conduct them in place of the Publisher (Art.
 79 of the Swiss Code of Civil Procedure [ZPO]).
-Claims for damages by the Publisher and the Publisher's right to withdraw from the contract or terminate the contract (cf. Section 14) remain reserved.
+Claims for damages by the publisher and the publisher's right of rescission or termination (cf. Section 14) are reserved.